RIYAKUMARI001/gas-guardian-ai-main/README.md

 - Purpose: Real-time gas monitoring + AI predictions for the Flare network (and similar EVM chains).
 - Components: Frontend (Vite + React + TypeScript), Backend (Node.js + Express + Prisma), Smart Contracts (Hardhat), AI utilities (Python scripts).

+- ## Project Description

+**Problem:** Gas fees on blockchain networks can be expensive and unpredictable.
+Users often overpay for transactions without knowing the optimal time to execute them, and comparing gas costs across different chains is tedious and error-prone.

+**Solution:** Gas-Guard AI is an intelligent monitoring and optimization platform that:
+1. **Tracks gas prices in real-time** across the Flare network (and comparable EVM chains) using Flare's FTSOv2 oracle and FDC data connectors.
+2. **Predicts gas trends** using AI/ML models trained on historical data, suggesting optimal times for users to execute transactions and save money.
+3. **Compares chains** — users can see gas costs side-by-side across Ethereum, Polygon, BSC, Avalanche, and Flare to pick the cheapest option.
+4. **Provides smart account integration** — works seamlessly with Flare Smart Accounts for secure, gasless-like transaction execution.
+5. **Offers an AI assistant** — a chat interface that answers questions about gas fees, gives personalized recommendations, and explains why certain times are better to transact.

+**Why Flare?** Gas-Guard AI uses Flare's FTSOv2 oracle for accurate, decentralized price data and FDC to pull cross-chain gas information.
+This ensures predictions are based on real, on-chain data — not centralized APIs or estimates.

+**Who is it for?**
+- Users who want to minimize gas costs on their transactions.
+- DeFi traders who need to time their moves during low-fee windows.
+- Developers and projects that want to understand gas trends and optimize user experience.
+- Anyone interested in Flare network capabilities (FTSOv2, FDC, Smart Accounts).

 **Table of contents**
 - Project highlights
 - Repo structure (key folders)